3rd SS Panzer Division Totenkopf: Poland

-1943 Picture of Jewish prisoners in the Warsaw Ghetto Uprising.
+1943 Photograph of Jewish prisoners in the Warsaw Ghetto Uprising.

 With the invasion of Poland, Theodor Eicke – who was the commandant of the Dachau concentration camp, inspector of the camps, and murderer of Ernst Röhm – joined the fray with one cavalry and four infantry regiments.
 Three of his regiments, "Oberbayern", "Brandenburg" and "Thuringen", formed the basis of the first Einsatzgruppen; the Oberbayern and Thuringen (EG II and EG z.
 B.V) followed the Tenth Army in Upper Silesia; the Brandenburg (EG III) followed the Eight Army across Warthegau.
 His Totenkopfverbände troops were called on to carry out "police and security measures" in the rear areas.
 What these measures involved is demonstrated by the record of SS Totenkopf Standarte "Brandenburg".
 It arrived in Włocławek on 22 September 1939 and embarked on a four-day "Jewish action" that included the burning of synagogues and the execution en masse of the leaders of the Jewish community.
 On 29 September the Standarte travelled to Bydgoszcz to conduct an "intelligentsia action".
 The German Intelligenzaktion resulting in the mass murder of approximately 100,000 Poles, was a major step in the implementation of Sonderaktion Tannenberg (Operation Tannenberg a.k.a.
 Unternehmen Tannenberg) of installing Nazi officials from SiPo, Kripo, Gestapo and SD to head an administrative machine in occupied Poland, leading to the Generalplan Ost colonization programme.
 In October 1939, these Totenkopfverbände troops formed the core of the 3 Totenkopf Division, of which Eicke became the commander.
 In April and May 1943, the training battalion of the 3rd Panzer Division Totenkopf took part in the suppression of the Warsaw Ghetto Uprising.